-Superstitious beliefs are everywhere.
-From the chain messages that ask you to ‘forward this to 10 people and something good will happen in the next 24 hours’ to your uncle who thinks that his favourite sports team didn’t win because he wasn’t wearing his ‘lucky’ hat, superstitious behaviour may well be considered the hallmark of human nature.
+Superstitions are everywhere.
+From the chain messages that ask you to ‘forward this to 10 people and something good will happen soon’ to your uncle who thinks him not wearing his lucky hat is why a sports team didn’t win.

 After all, we don’t see other animals wearing their lucky hats or chanting mantras when they try to hunt, forage, look for a mate or protect themselves from danger.
 They just do their thing.

-To understand superstitions we need to understand how and why they’re born in the human mind.
-It’s a fact of human nature that our psychological repertoire only contains behaviours that benefit us in some way or the other.
+To understand superstitions, we need to understand how and why they’re born in the human mind.
+It’s a fact of human nature that our psychological repertoire only contains behaviors that benefit us in one way or the other.

 Following are the major psychological reasons that lead to superstitious beliefs…